 Mineral Safeguarding SPD

-To assist in implementation of Policy M2 of the Devon Minerals Plan, Devon County Council has published a Supplementary Planning Document for Mineral Safeguarding.
-The SPD can be viewed here.
+To assist in implementation of Policy M2 of the Devon Minerals Plan, Devon County Council has published a Supplementary Planning Document (SPD) for Mineral Safeguarding.

 Local Aggregate Assessment

 In 2031, it is estimated that over 1,800,000 tonnes of waste will be produced in Devon, made up of household, commercial, industrial, construction and hazardous waste.

 We have a responsibility to produce the planning policy framework for the facilities that are needed to manage this waste, guiding the amount, their location and the type of management while also ensuring the protection of Devon’s environment, communities and businesses.

 The Devon Waste Plan was adopted in December 2014 sets out the current policy framework for waste management facilities in Devon and covers the period to 2031.

 Following adoption of the Devon Waste Plan, we have published the Waste Management and Infrastructure Supplementary Planning Document to assist in the Plan’s implementation.

 This sets out the programme of production of the Devon Minerals Plan, the Devon Waste Plan and any other document the Council is looking to produce.
 The Fifth Revision of the Scheme was published on 26th March 2018.

 We produce Monitoring Reports annually to assess the performance in implementing the Minerals and Waste Development Scheme and the adopted policies.
 All Monitoring Reports that have been produced are listed below.
 From 2004/05 to 2012/13, each Annual Monitoring Report addressed both minerals and waste and covered the period from 1 April to 31 March.
 However, from 2013, separate reports have been produced for minerals (covering the calendar year) and waste (covering the financial year) to reflect the different periods for which the relevant data are collected.